TotallyJewishTravel

 • Tampa Bay Buccaneers at Raymond James Stadium: Kosher food under the supervision of the Chabad of Tampa Bay.
 The stand offers kosher hot dogs, pretzels, and other kosher food options

-• Las Vegas Raiders at Allegiant Stadium: The stadium does not have kosher food but according to their website, you can request kosher food 72 hours in advance by emailing guestexperience@raiders.com.
+• Las Vegas Raiders at Allegiant Stadium: The stadium does not have kosher food, but according to their website, it is available by request if ordered at least 7 days in advance by emailing guestexperience@raiders.com.

 Cashless Stadiums